WaleedFarooq51/Text-Detection/README.md

 ### - Pre-trained model weights

-- Since the transfer learning technique is used in this project, I have used the pre-trained model weights trained in TextFuseNet [github repo](https://github.com/ying09/TextFuseNet.git).
+- Since the transfer learning technique is used in this project, I have used the pre-trained model weights trained in TextFuseNet ([github repo])(https://github.com/ying09/TextFuseNet.git).

 - Download the pre-trained TextFuseNet model weights from [here]() and set the path in `train_config.yml` file.

-### -Training
+### - Training

 - After completing the above requirements, train your model by executing the following command: